Guang000/HDD/README.md

 Demonstrates that only 20% of the original data is sufficient to maintain comparable accuracy, highlighting hyperbolic redundancy reduction.

 - Broad Compatibility & Superior Results
-Integrates smoothly with DM, IDM, and Dance, yielding consistent gains in classification accuracy and training stability across diverse datasets.
+Integrates smoothly with DM and IDM, yielding consistent gains in classification accuracy and training stability across diverse datasets.